Mindware-Lab/Ashton-Smith-Gaffiero-Interventions/MRC_Grant/MRC_General_Application_Plan_v1.md

 * generate prospective human-study predictions;
 * document the reusable architecture and indication-specific adaptation requirements.

-Where the proposed BPS mathematics-anxiety study proceeds, WP2 will also:
+Where available, the proposed BPS mathematics-anxiety study may provide a separate methodological calibration case for the transfer-analysis pipeline, in accordance with Sections 1.4–1.5.
+Its design and appropriately governed outputs may be used to:

-* reproduce the enabling-study design within the simulation framework;
+* reproduce a prespecified digital intervention study within the simulation framework;
-* test prospective recovery of the proposed directional-transfer effect;
+* test recovery of learning trajectories, directional-transfer costs, lapse parameters and delayed-retention patterns;
 * compare alternative models of absolute and relational task learning;
-* estimate plausible learning, lapse, transfer and retention distributions;
+* evaluate trial instrumentation, timing-quality controls and transfer-sensitive analysis procedures;
-* incorporate appropriately governed human data when available;
+* assess whether the computational workflow can identify uninformative conditions or improve task scheduling.

-* document which computational components are reusable and which require pain-specific replacement.
+The BPS study will not determine the pain-specific intervention content, parameter priors or clinical interpretation.
+All pain-related models, tasks, candidate components and progression decisions will be developed and validated independently using chronic-pain evidence and pain-specific human calibration data.

 ### Key outputs